More than 17,000 deaths caused by police have been misclassified since 1980

 "We've used those relationships of what fraction get underreported to go back and infer, for example, in the 1980s, what was the likely number of police violence deaths," Murray says.

-The researchers based their inferences on numbers from three open-source databases: Fatal Encounters, Mapping Police Violence and The Guardian's The Counted, which they compared to the data from the death certificates.
+The researchers based their inferences on numbers from three open-source databases: Fatal Encounters, Mapping Police Violence and The Guardian's The Counted, which they compared with the data from the death certificates.

 They calculate that the death certificates misclassified the cause of death on more than 17,000 such deaths since 1980.